Barren Plateaus Beyond Observable Concentration: Numerical Simulation

 \section{Numerical Simulation}

-{We numerically test our theoretical predictions using the hierarchical tree circuit architecture in \Cref{fig:tree-circ}, which is inspired by quantum convolutional neural network (QCNN) constructions~\cite{pesahAbsenceBarrenPlateausQuantumConvolutionalNeural2021} but has linear depth in the number of qubits. } {Our purpose is therefore not to revisit QCNN trainability guarantees, but to use this controlled linear-depth hierarchical architecture to isolate the mid-circuit correlation mechanism ($r\to 1$) predicted by Eq.~\eqref{eq:norm-grad}.}
+{We numerically test our theoretical predictions using the hierarchical tree circuit architecture in \Cref{fig:tree-circ}, which is inspired by quantum convolutional neural network (QCNN) constructions~\cite{pesahAbsenceBarrenPlateausQuantumConvolutionalNeural2021} but has linear depth in the number of qubits.} {Our purpose is therefore not to revisit QCNN trainability guarantees, but to use this controlled linear-depth hierarchical architecture to isolate the mid-circuit correlation mechanism ($r\to 1$) predicted by \cref{eq:norm-grad}.} {The example was chosen using the information-loss criterion above: the central parameter has access to a growing upstream environment as $n$ increases, while the final observable remains confined to the last register.} {In this geometry, the perturbation generated by the central gate is expected to leak into degrees of freedom that are not probed by the final measurement, so information loss should dominate.}

 As illustrated in \Cref{fig:tree-circ}, the circuit model comprises $L$ layers of single-qubit gates $R_P^{(i,j)}(x)=\exp\left(-i x P/2\right)$, where $P$ is randomly selected from Paulis $\{X,Y,Z\}$, and two-qubit gates $R_{XX}^{(i,j)}(y)=\exp(-i y X\ot X)$.
 The indices $(i,j)$ on the superscript indicate that the gate is applied at $i$-th qubit and $j$-th layers.
 The complete circuit evolution can be written as $U_P^{(L+1)}\prod_{k=1}^{L} U_{XX}^{(k)} U_P^{(k)}$, where $U_P^{(k)}=\prod_{j=1}^{L-k+2} R_P^{(j,k)}$ and $U_{XX}^{(k)}=\prod_{j=1}^{L-k+1}R_{XX}^{(j,k)}$.
 We let the observable be the Pauli $Z$ acting on the last register and the input state be the zero state $\ket{00\dots 0}$.
 To analyze the mid-circuit dynamics, we focus on the derivative of the central single-qubit gate, i.e., $R_P^{(L/2,L/2)}$, and fix the number of layers $L=n-1$ with $n$ being the number of qubits.